JasonNgo/Homepwner/README.md

 # iOS-Practise-Homepwner

-Practise application that stores a list of items that you have at your house.
+Practise application that records a list of items with serial numbers and value.

 Custom Initializers:
 - Classes have two kinds of initializers: